boardgameio/boardgame.io/docs/documentation/tutorial.md

 ## Setup

 Clone the boardgame.io template repository from https://github.com/info-hsaka/boardgame-template .
-Run `npm i` in that folder.
+(See here for an instruction on how to do that: https://js.oc.is/docs/intro/setup/#34-clone-git-repository) Run `npm i` in that folder.
+(For detailed instructions see here: https://js.oc.is/docs/intro/setup/#35-weitere-programme-installieren)

+As with the JS tutorial, you should be able to click on the "Run" button to start the game.
+(See https://js.oc.is/docs/intro/howto/ for a refresher on that)
-Now when running `npm run start`, you should be able to see a website on http://localhost:3000.
+You should be able to see a website on http://localhost:3000.

 ## Defining a Game